Tyrese Maxey: Early life and high school career

 Maxey was born on November 4, 2000, in Dallas, Texas, to Denyse and Tyrone Maxey.
 His father had been a college basketball player for the Washington State Cougars under head coach Kelvin Sampson before turning to coaching himself.
 Maxey's favorite childhood basketball player was Dwyane Wade, and when he told his father that he wanted to be like Wade, Tyrone created a training regimen for his son inspired by his video analysis of NBA players Stephen Curry and Kyrie Irving.
-In sixth grade, Maxey won a national championship with his Amateur Athletic Association (AAU) team.
+In sixth grade, Maxey lost a national championship with his Amateur Athletic Association (AAU) team.
 He had previously broken his pinky finger during the AAU city championship in Garland, Texas, but chose to complete the game by only dribbling with his non-injured hand.

 At South Garland High School, Maxey was a shooting guard for the Colonels basketball team.
 During his sophomore year, he averaged 23.5 points, 5.5 rebounds, 3.6 assists, and 2.5 steals per game.
 The following season, Maxey averaged 22.5 points, 7 rebounds, 3.1 assists, and 2.3 steals per game, and South Garland made its first ever Texas state basketball tournament appearance.
 He scored 46 points in the state championship semifinals, but the team nevertheless lost to Obra D. Tompkins High School in overtime.
 He contemplated leaving high school early after the 2018 season in order to enter the NBA sooner, but ultimately decided to finish his four-year South Garland career in the hopes of becoming a McDonald's All-American.
 He finished his high school basketball career averaging 21.8 points, 6.3 rebounds, and 3.6 assists per game as a senior.
 In addition to graduating at the top of his class, Maxey was named First-Team All-Area, a McDonald's All-American, and was crowned Texas Mr. Basketball.
 South Garland reached the 2019 Texas 6A Region II tournament finals, where despite 25 points from Maxey, they lost 64–53 to Klein Forest High School.